Nuzlok/Nuzlok/README.md

 I do a lot of cool things, including machine learning research.

-If you have any questions regarding my code, please reach out at alexesantiago@vt.edu
+If you have any questions regarding my code, please reach out at alex.e.santiagoanaya@gmail.com